numpy/numpy/doc/neps/c-masked-array.rst

 will be done by various NumPy functions, a consistent conceptual model of what a masked element means must be applied.
 The approach taken in the R project is to define a masked element as something which does have a valid value, but that value is unknown.
+This proposal adopts this behavior as as the default for all operations involving missing values.

-In this interpretation, any computation with a masked input produces a masked output.
+In this interpretation, nearly any computation with a masked input produces a masked output.
 For example, 'sum(a)' would produce a masked value if 'a' contained just one masked element.
+When the output value does not depend on one of the inputs, it is reasonable to output a value that is not NA, such as logical_and(NA, False) == False.

 Some more complex arithmetic operations, such as matrix products, are well defined with this interpretation, and the result should be